 ![]() |

-EVE is an Extraterrestrial Vegetation Evaluator
+Extraterrestrial Vegetation Evaluator

 EVE is a probe droid sent to Earth to scan the landscape for any signs of plant life.
 EVE is a beautiful, technologically advanced, egg-shaped droid.
 She has a black screen face and blue LED eyes that change shape with her emotions.
 EVE has levitating pivot points such as her fingers, arms and head when she's not compact.
 One of her arms serves as a quasar ion cannon and EVE can gracefully fly at high speeds.